France SAS & Holding for a Crypto Startup: Apport-Cession and Mère-Fille (2026)

 France SAS & Holding for a Crypto Startup: Apport-Cession and Mère-Fille

-• French founders commonly run an SAS (société par actions simplifiée) under a holding.
+• French founders commonly run an SAS (société par actions simplifiée) under a holding company.

-• Apport-cession (art.
-150-0 B ter CGI): contributing shares to a controlled holding can give a capital-gains deferral (report d'imposition) — subject to conditions incl. a reinvestment condition if the holding sells within a defined period.
+• Apport-cession (article 150-0 B ter CGI): contributing shares to a holding you control can give a capital-gains deferral (report d'imposition), subject to conditions including a reinvestment condition if the holding sells the contributed shares within a defined period.

-• Not a crypto-specific regime — crypto tax and special instruments (BSPCE) have their own rules.
+• This is not a crypto-specific regime.
+The crypto-asset tax treatment and special instruments such as BSPCE follow their own rules.

-• Highly technical, changed for 2026 — confirm everything with a French avocat fiscaliste / expert-comptable.
-Not legal/tax advice.
+• It is highly technical and changed for 2026.
+Confirm everything with a French avocat fiscaliste or expert-comptable.
+This is not legal or tax advice.

 Why SAS under a holding

-The SAS is a flexible operating vehicle; placing it under a holding enables two well-established mechanisms — the apport-cession deferral and the régime mère-fille.
-The structure is common, but its tax effects are technical and avocat-fiscaliste-confirmednot automatic optimisation.
+The SAS is a flexible operating vehicle, and placing it under a holding enables two well-established mechanisms: the apport-cession deferral and the régime mère-fille.
+The structure is common, but its tax effects are technical and confirmed with an avocat fiscaliste; it is not automatic optimisation.

-The 2026 Finance Act tightened the apport-cession reinvestment condition (broadly, the reinvestment requirement became more demanding).
-This guide deliberately does not state the exact new proportion or time limit: the precise figures and the applicable Finance Act reference must be confirmed against the current official texts with a French avocat fiscaliste, not relied on from a summary.
-The safe takeaway is the direction (a tightening); the numbers are an adviser question.
+The 2026 Finance Act tightened the apport-cession reinvestment condition, broadly making the reinvestment requirement more demanding.
+This guide deliberately does not state the exact new proportion or time limit: the precise figures, and the applicable Finance Act reference, must be confirmed against the current official texts with a French avocat fiscaliste rather than relied on from a summary.
+The safe takeaway is the direction, a tightening; the numbers are an adviser question.

 Régime mère-fille